top of page

 I was aware of my chest in a way I hadn't been before.
 Self-consciously, I realized that staying in my pajamas, braless, would have been obvious and socially awkward.

 I had to put on a bra.
+And I was annoyed about that.

 I felt like the one kid who had school when everyone else got a snow day.
-Strapping on an uncomfortable, constrictive bra meant goodbye to Saturday morning freedom and hello to squeezy weekday discomfort.
+Strapping on an uncomfortable, constrictive bra meant saying goodbye to Saturday morning freedom and hello to squeezy weekday discomfort.

 That's the day I started looking for comfortable, supportive bra alternatives.